jonasoesch/p9/paper.md

 ### Communicate relationships ![](img/C.pdf) {#sec:causality}

 In nature, we observe a certain smooth flow of cause and effect.
 When a rolling billiard ball hits another, the second ball will smoothly continue its transition.
 This leads to the intuition that smooth animation would imply some sort of cause and effect relationship (see section [-@sec:congruence]).
-This is true when depicting naturalist phenomena like the formation of lightning. [@Betrancourt-08:displaykey].
+This is true when depicting naturalist phenomena like the formation of lightning [@Betrancourt-08:displaykey]..
 Other authors have found that animation also conveys causality in more abstract displays but that it doesn't perform better than symbolic depictions of causality [@Kadaba-07:visualizingcausal].

 Animation has also been reported to have modest benefits when depicting aggregation operations like summing [@Kim-19:designinganimated].